The Power of Dressing Up at Work and in Life

 Before the holiday break, I had a chance to check out Suitsupply’s new women’s line, Suistudio, and it’s great to have the Netherlands-based brand power dressing us ladies now, too.
 (They even switched up the gaze on their advertising to give us some naked dudes to look at, which is fun for us).

 If you’ve been in a store, you know the vibe the space and its associates put out: confident, powerful, at ease.
 Once I slipped into a suit for myself, my first thought was, “Oh, I get it.”
+These guys really understand the power of dressing up.

 According to The Wall Street Journal, a 2016 study showed that “in competitive, winner-take-all situations, wearing more formal attire can send others a signal ‘about you being successful and real confident in whatever you’re doing.’”